 Supervisory Committee meets with the student to arrange date, format & scope of questioning.
 Committee nominates two additional members for the examining Committee.

-Supervisor ensures the Associate Dean receives the completed “Notice & Approval of Comprehensive Examination” form for approval no less than 8 weeks before the examination.
+Supervisor ensures the Associate Dean receives the completed “Notice & Approval of Comprehensive Examination” form for approval no less than two (2) weeks before the examination.

 The Graduate Program Advisor or designate will act as the Examination Chair.